 Coffee/Breakfast – Coppa Vida

-One of many great coffee shops in Pasadena, this spot, is a personal favorite of mine as it is magnificent.
+One of the many great coffee shops in Pasadena, this spot is a personal favorite of mine.
 The coffee is top-notch, and they have some excellent donuts to go along with it.
-If you are looking for a sweet treat to take with you then also consider the waffle cookies which are hard to beat.
+If you are looking for a sweet treat to take with you, then also consider the waffle cookies which are hard to beat.

 Mission San Gabriel